 The tool should be gently pulled out at a 45-degree angle, avoiding damage to the sample.

 Tweezers or a 25-gauge needle should be used to gently grasp the biopsy and pull the sample up and out and the skin piece should be immediately transferred to biopsy vial of 10% buffered formalin.
 Second biopsy should be taken from the same site and transfer the biopsy in RNA later vial.

+Separate biopsies should be taken for HP and MVA

-It should be ensured that the tissue is fully submerged in 10% formalin and/or RNAlater.
-The cap should be closed tightly and seal the lid with parafilm.
-Each biopsy should be placed in a separate vial.
+Histopathology sample tissue is fully submerged in 10% formalin an MVA sample in RNAlater.
+The cap should be closed tightly and seal the lid with parafilm

 A hemostatic agent should be applied to stop the bleeding and antibiotic ointment to sampling area.
 For larger biopsies, a suture may be needed.

-An an alcohol-resistant marker should be used to label the biopsy vial with an identifier that matches exactly what is indicated on the specimen form.
-Check to make sure that each vial is easy to identify with the information provided on the form.
+Alcohol-resistant marker should be used to label the biopsy vial with an identifier that matches exactly what is indicated on the specimen form.
+The screening ID should be labelled on the vials.

-Required information to include on the form:

-Patient ID

-Name of study site

-Date of tissue collection

-Type of lesion

-Any other important information

-A thin layer of Parafilm should be added around the vial covering the seal.

 About 3 inches of newspaper or bubble wrap can be used to ensure that the vials are safely shipped to TLM Shahdara.

-4.4 Moleculat Viability Assay
+4.4 Molecular Viability Assay

 RNA Extraction: Extraction of RNA from tissue using trizol method or RNA extraction Kit (Qiagen).